ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 - It is often times worth try to double URL encode you input.

-## Solutions to XSS attacks
-- Better filters preferably from a library which specializes in such a thing
-- Instead of sending things through the URL, send them though the body.

 ## Checklist
 URl Parameter XSS:
 1. Put unique string in URL parameter: `NkgM41FlLR`